Clearfacts/cf-codestyle/README.md

 - every time you commit, the installed package hooks will run and fix the styling.
 - commiting is blocked when a staged file has invalid styling

+## Rules

+At the moment we have some general rules applied, bundled under the @Symfony directive in our (phpcs config)[templates/cs/.php-cs-fixer.dist.php].
+This directive includes PSR-12.
+For documentation see (FriendsOfPHP/PHP-CS-Fixer)[https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/master/doc/ruleSets/Symfony.rst].

 ## Installation

 - Add the following to composer: